ayyeka/restapi-apiclient-net6/README.md

 This is a simple example of REST-API client developed in .NET6,user can use this code as boilareplate for integration with Ayyeka's FAI platform.

-Example code will authenticate and fetch metadata and will fetch in a loop for new samples from the FAI platform.
+Example code is only works with RestAPI v2 - it will authenticate using specifed API Key,Secret then fetch metadata (sites,samples) and the last step is a loop that will fetch new samples from the FAI every 15min.

 ## Prerequisites